Sclerotherapy: Methods

 Injecting the unwanted veins with a sclerosing solution causes the target vein to immediately shrink, and then dissolve over a period of weeks as the body naturally absorbs the treated vein.
+The initial "shrinkage" is caused by spasm of the muscular layer of the vein wall.
+The sclerosing solution damages the vein wall, causing inflammation and gradual scarring ("sclerosis") over the following weeks.
+The sclerosis is caused by an increase in fibroblasts in the cell wall which causes contraction of the vein.
+The process requires carefully assessing the strength of the sclerosing solution so it is strong enough to cause a clinically significant effect in the target vein without causing excessive damage to surrounding tissues.
 Sclerotherapy is a non-invasive procedure taking only about 10 minutes to perform.
 The downtime is minimal, in comparison to an invasive varicose vein surgery.

 Sclerotherapy is the "gold standard" and is preferred over laser for eliminating large spider veins telangiectasias.
 [Telangiectasia is a condition in which broken or widened small blood vessels that sit near the surface of the skin or mucous membranes create visible], and smaller varicose leg veins.
 Unlike a laser, the sclerosing solution additionally closes the reticular veins also known as feeder veins under the skin that are causing the spider veins to form, thereby making a recurrence of the spider veins in the treated area less likely.
 Multiple injections of dilute sclerosant are injected into the abnormal surface veins of the involved leg.
 The patient's leg is then compressed with either stockings or bandages that they wear usually for one week after treatment.
 Patients are also encouraged to walk regularly during that time.
 It is common practice for the patient to require at least two treatment sessions separated by several weeks to significantly improve the appearance of their leg veins.

 Sclerotherapy can also be performed using microfoam sclerosants under ultrasound guidance to treat larger varicose veins, including the great and small saphenous veins.
 After a map of the patient's varicose veins is created using ultrasound, these veins are injected whilst real-time monitoring of the injections is undertaken, also using ultrasound.
 The sclerosant can be observed entering the vein, and further injections performed so that all the abnormal veins are treated.
 Follow-up ultrasound scans are used to confirm closure of the treated veins and any residual varicose veins can be identified and treated.